huynguy-db/arcion-docs/content/docs/target-setup/redis-streams.md

 ##### `log-row-level-errors`
 `true` or `false`.

-During snapshot replication, if a given batch fails Replicant retries the failed rows.
+During snapshot replication, if a given batch fails, Replicant retries the failed rows.
 You can set this parameter to `true` if you want to log the failed rows in [the trace.log file]({{< ref "docs/references/troubleshooting#the-log-files" >}}).

 For more information about the Applier parameters for `snapshot` mode, see [Snapshot Mode]({{< ref "/docs/references/applier-reference#snapshot-mode" >}}).